- People taking epilepsy medicines for a long time have an increased risk of osteoporosis

 Managing and treating osteoporosis

-Your doctor will look at all your risk factors, which will include how old you are, your sex, and the results of your DEXA scan.
+Your doctor will look at all your risk factors and the results of your DEXA scan.
 They might prescribe one of a number of different medicines and calcium and vitamin D supplements.
-See the NHS website for more information about treating osteoporosis.

 There isn’t yet enough research into what treatments might help people with osteoporosis caused by taking epilepsy medicines.
 However, the NHS website has more information about treating osteoporosis in general.